Plants in the Philippines Used as Food (As Is or After Processing)

 The Philippine mango is famous for its sweet flavor.
 How eaten:

-- Some are Processed forms as dried mangoes, jams, juices.
+- Green mango with used for bagoong, and some are Processed as dried mangoes, jams, juices.

 1.2 Banana (Saging)